-However, parsley doesn’t taste exactly like cilantro, as it’s more bitter and lacks some citrus flavor.
+In fact, there are many factors to differentiate parsley and cilantro.
+Parsley doesn’t taste exactly like cilantro, as it’s more bitter and lacks some citrus flavor.
 To compensate for that, you can add some sugar and lime or lemon when cooking parsley.

 Because of their similar taste, you should use a 1:1 ratio to substitute means that one tablespoon of parsley equals one tablespoon of Cilantro.

 2. Dill – Distinctive Taste But Still A Decent Substitute Of Cilantro

 Although dill and cilantro are not interchangeable, people still use dill instead of cilantro in some recipes.
 With the right storage methods for your fresh dill, it’ll provide fresh citrus and grassy taste all the time.

 Most Europeans and Asians use fresh and dried dills to add flavor to their food, including sauces, salads, sandwiches, or roasted and grilled seafood.
 It also goes well with cream cheese and sour cream.

 Do not forget to add dills toward the end of the cooking process to keep their flavor.
 Dills will lose their flavor and taste bitter if you incorporate them while cooking.